OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 start /Node 0 /B .\build\app\RxTxApp --config_file config\test_tx_1port_1v.json
 ```

-Please refer to sections 3, 4, and 5 in the [linux run guide](run.md) for instructions on how to run the sample application.
+Please refer to sections "## 5.
+Run the sample application" in the [linux run guide](run.md) for instructions on how to run the sample application.
 The Windows version shares the same codebase as the Linux version, and the application/library behavior is the same.

 ## 6. Windows TAP support (Optional)